Everyone says babies just need their mum and love…which is true but here’s some stuff they’ll also need:

 A lot of feeding pillows are ugly and get shoved in the loft as soon as you stop breastfeeding but my La Millou hen pillow still lives on our couch.
 It’s soft and squishy and machine washable.
 It was perfect for supporting Tiny when we did feed and now it’s just a great cushion.

 11. Muslins.
 We still use muslins a lot.
 They’re great for protecting your shoulders from the inevitable vomits.
 They also wipes noses and faces and work as bibs when you’ve forgotten to back one.
-And when your small humans are older you can use them as dusters.
+And when your small humans are older you can use them as dusters, or unpaper towels!

 13. Bibs.
 I’ll admit that I actually got a bit carried away with bibs.
 We definitely had too many.
 I just couldn’t help buying handmade bibs in really funky materials – they’re the ultimate baby accessory.
 I recommend bibs that have poppers as Velcro sometimes doesn’t wash well and can loose its stickiness if you’re washing them a lot.